 The high cost of some addiction rehab treatment centers may make it seem like every rehab charges an impossibly large amount, but this is not the case.
 There are plenty of affordable rehabs available that should be within the coverage of your insurance.
 The cost of rehab also depends on the type of treatment program you select.
 There are four main types of rehab, each with varying price points:

-- Outpatient rehab is generally around the $5,000 mark for 3 months of treatment, varying depending on whether you attend an Intensive Outpatient Program or a less intensive outpatient program.
+- Outpatient rehab is generally around the $5,000 mark for three months of treatment, depending on the program’s intensity.

-- Drug and alcohol counseling widely depends upon the counselor or therapist you see, but costs around $100 for an hour long session
+- Drug and alcohol counseling widely depends upon the counselor or therapist you see, but it costs around $100 for an hour-long session.

-These are the prices you’ll generally be looking at before insurance is applied.
-By contacting your provider to find out more about your insurance coverage you will be able to get a better estimate on the actual cost of treatment.
-Though the numbers may seem intimidating, insurance will usually cover at least some portion of the price.
-When it comes down to it, your sobriety is a priceless thing and could be considered putting a down payment on a healthier, happier life.
+By contacting your provider to find out more about your insurance coverage, you will get a better estimate of the actual cost of treatment.
+Though the numbers may seem intimidating, insurance will usually cover at least some of the price.
+When it comes down to it, your sobriety is priceless, and paying for rehab could be considered a down payment on a healthier, happier life.

-There are also some low- or no-cost options for addiction rehab treatment provided by nonprofits or that are state-funded.
-These facilities are available to those who have few options to pay for treatment.
-Though they are in the minority, it would still be beneficial for you to do some research and locate these locations.
-Other facilities offer a sliding-scale payment model and will help find a way for you to attend treatment whatever your budget may be.
+Some low- or no-cost options for addiction rehab treatment are also provided by nonprofits or are state-funded.
+These facilities are available to those with few options to pay for treatment.
+Other facilities offer a sliding-scale payment model and will help find a way for you to attend treatment, whatever your budget may be.

-Some addicts and alcoholics prefer to attend rehab far away from where they currently live.
-This minimizes the chances that they will run into someone they know or previously used with which can cause a conflict of interest or trigger feelings that will encourage the desire to use.
+Some people prefer to attend rehab far away from where they currently live.
+This minimizes the chances that they will run into someone they know or previously used with, which can cause a conflict of interest or trigger feelings that will encourage the desire to use.
 Other times it is helpful to simply get out of your regular environment and start your recovery in a new location.

 However, if you’re seeking insurance coverage for your stay in an addiction rehab facility, this is only an option for some people.
-Similar to the question above, whether or not out of state rehab will be covered depends upon your insurance benefits.
 Certain insurance plans will allow you to attend any rehab facility you wish or will cover treatment centers that aren’t in your state of residence.
-This isn’t always the case, though.
-The only way you will receive an answer to this question is to call your insurance provider and inquire about your insurance coverage.
+The only way you will receive an accurate answer to this question is to call your insurance provider and ask about your insurance coverage.